 Why it deserves a squeeze: This LA-based franchise has been blending juices and smoothies for twenty years so they know how to create a tasty and healthy treat.

-This is the only Illinois location of Robeks and juice and smoothie lovers have flocked here for years for favorites like the Hummingbird with mango, strawberries and bananas and the ABC with apple, beet and carrot juices.
+This is the only Illinois location of Robeks and juice and smoothie lovers have flocked here for years for favorites like the G-Snap with ginger, carrot and orange and the ABC with apple, beet and carrot juices.

 The Lifeway Kefir Shop

 Why it deserves a squeeze: Come for the frozen kefir, yogurt’s quirky BFF, and stay for the just-as-tasty juice.

 While they may have built their reputation on frozen kefir (think frozen yogurt, but with more probiotic cultures), Lifeway knows what it’s doing when it comes to fruit.
 In case the name didn’t make that obvious.
 Put down the kefir and the spoons for a minute and try their juices.
 You won’t be disappointed.
 Especially when the flavor options are as vibrant and alluring as Limelight with apple, cucumber and lime or Invincible that blends apple, lemon and orange.